OPS-E2E-PPE/VBA-Docs/api/PowerPoint.PpSoundEffectType.md

 ---
-title: PpSoundEffectType Enumeration (PowerPoint) ms.prod: powerpoint
+title: PpSoundEffectType enumeration (PowerPoint)
 api_name:
 - PowerPoint.PpSoundEffectType
 ms.assetid: a8facdea-92bc-6dbe-cef4-f81bbebd1fbe
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# PpSoundEffectType Enumeration (PowerPoint)
+# PpSoundEffectType enumeration (PowerPoint)

 Constants that specify the type of sound effect, passed to and returned by the **Type** property of the **SoundEffect** object.